Legal & Disclaimer Page

 The report contained herein is for informational purpose only to demonstrate Pugh Capital’s credit analysis and selection process.
 It should not be considered as investment advice or a recommendation of any particular security.
 The report contains the current opinions of the analyst when the report was written and such opinions are subject to change without notice.
 Such reports are for internal use only at Pugh Capital.
 Please do not redistribute.

 The attribution analysis contained herein is calculated by Pugh Capital and is intended to provide an estimate as to which elements of a strategy contributed (positively or negatively to a portfolio’s performance.
 Attribution analysis is not a precise measure and should not be relied upon for investment decisions.
+Attribution analysis is based on gross of fees performance data; please refer to the Effect of Management Fees disclosure.

 Performance results for certain charts and graphs may be limited by date ranges specified on those charts and graphs; different time periods may produce different results.